grafana/loki/docs/sources/setup/install/helm/install-scalable/_index.md

 ## Object Storage Configuration

-After testing Loki with MinIO, we recommend to configure Loki with an object storage provider.
+After testing Loki with MinIO, we recommend configuring Loki with an object storage provider.
 The following examples shows how to configure Loki with different object storage providers:

 {{< admonition type="caution" >}}
 When deploying Loki using S3 Storage **DO NOT** use the default bucket names;  `chunk`, `ruler` and `admin`.
 Choose a unique name for each bucket.
 For more information see the following [security update](https://grafana.com/blog/2024/06/27/grafana-security-update-grafana-loki-and-unintended-data-write-attempts-to-amazon-s3-buckets/).
 This caution does not apply when you are using MinIO.
 When using MinIO we recommend using the default bucket names.